nrfconnect/sdk-nrf/applications/nrf5340_audio/README.rst

 This means that when you build the application using the ``headset`` device type and the ``release`` application version (third column), the build process includes :file:`prj.conf`,  :file:`overlay-headset.conf`, and :file:`overlay-release.conf` at the time of building the firmware.
 If you are building using the script, the build files are then placed in the :file:`build/headset_release` directory.

-See :ref:`octave_building` for detailed information about selecting the desired combination of configuration files for your build.
+See :ref:`nrf53_audio_app_building` for detailed information about selecting the desired combination of configuration files for your build.

-.. _octave_ui:
+.. _nrf53_audio_app_ui:

 User interface
 **************